Topology of K\"ahler manifolds with weakly pseudoconvex boundary: Introduction

-The hypotheses of the present theorems differ from those in \cite{K1}, \cite{K2}, and \cite{KR} in that we require just non-negativity of eigenvalues of the Levi form instead of positivity, and we do not require that the closure of the manifold be compact, although we require the manifold be K\"ahler rather than Hermitian.

-{\bf Remark.} Among other uses, Kohn-Rossi \cite{KR} used the Hodge decomposition \ref{EqnStrongHodge} to solve a number of boundary value problems, one of which was the following: if $K$ is a compact complex manifold whose boundary satisfies an appropriate convexity condition (the Levi form has everywhere one positive or $n$ negative eigenvalues), if $f$ is a function on $\partial{K}$ that satisfies a certain compatibility condition (namely that $\bar\partial_bf=0$, where $\bar\partial_b$ is the restriction of the $\bar\partial$-operator to the boundary), and if $f$ is orthogonal to the restriction of $\mathcal{H}^{n,n-1}$ to the boundary, then $f$ is the restriction to $\partial{K}$ of a holomorphic function $F$ on $K$.
-As a corollary, they proved that a {\it compact} Hermitian manifold, all of whose boundary components are strictly pseudoconvex, actually has a connected boundary.
+{\bf Remark.} Kohn-Rossi \cite{KR} used the Hodge decomposition (\ref{EqnStrongHodge}) to solve a number of boundary value problems, one of which was the following: if $K$ is a compact complex manifold whose boundary satisfies an appropriate convexity condition (the Levi form is positive for instance; for the precise condition see 7.1 of \cite{KR}), if $f$ is a function on $\partial{K}$ that satisfies a certain compatibility condition (namely that $\bar\partial_bf=0$, where $\bar\partial_b$ is the restriction of the $\bar\partial$-operator to the boundary), and if $f$ is orthogonal to the restriction of $\mathcal{H}^{m,m-1}$ to the boundary, then $f$ is the restriction to $\partial{K}$ of a holomorphic function $F$ on $K$.
+A corollary, described in the next paragraph, is that a {\it compact} Hermitian manifold, all of whose boundary components are strictly pseudoconvex, must have connected boundary.
+Assuming the manifold is K\"ahler, this is a weakened version of our Theorem \ref{ThmBettiNoEnds}.

-To see this with the Kohn-Rossi method, first note that strict pseudoconvexity implies $\mathcal{H}^{n,n-1}$ is finite dimensional, by the previous remark.
+To see how Kohn-Rossi proved this, first note that strict pseudoconvexity implies $\mathcal{H}^{m,m-1}$ is finite dimensional, by the previous remark.
 The existence of a single non-constant holomorphic function on $A$ is implied by Theorem 9.1 of \cite{K1} (see also \cite{Gr}).
-By taking powers of this function, we see that the vector space of holomorphic functions in infinite dimensional.
-Consider the subspace $\{A^i\}_{i=0}^\infty$ spanned by powers of $A$.
-To any bounded function $F=c_iA^i$, construct the the function $g:\partial{M}\rightarrow\CC$ by multiplying $F|_{\partial{M}}$ by different constants on each component of $\partial{M}$.
-By the finite-dimensionality of $\mathcal{H}^{n,n-1}$, we can choose the $c_i$ so that $g$ is orthogonal to the restriction of $\mathcal{H}^{n,n-1}$ to $\partial{M}$.
-Since also $\bar\partial_bg=0$, we can extend $g$ to a holomorphic function $G$ on $K$.
+By taking powers of this function, we see that the vector space of holomorphic functions is infinite dimensional.
+Consider the subspace of holomorphic functions $span_{\mathbb{C}}\{A^i\}_{i=0}^\infty$ spanned by powers $A$.
+To any function $F=\sum{}c_iA^i$ in this subspace, construct the the function $g:\partial{M}\rightarrow\CC$ by multiplying $F|_{\partial{M}}$ by different constants on each component of $\partial{M}$.
+By the finite-dimensionality of $\mathcal{H}^{m,m-1}$, we can choose the $c_i$ so that $g$ is orthogonal to the restriction of $\mathcal{H}^{m,m-1}$ to $\partial{M}$.
+Thus, since also $\bar\partial_bg=0$, we can extend $g$ to a holomorphic function $G$ on $K$, by the Kohn-Rossi extension theorem mentioned above.
 Then $G/F$ will be a meromorphic function that is locally constant on the boundary, and therefore constant by unique continuation.
-This is impossible unless the boundary is connected.
+But since $G/F$ takes different values on each boundary component, the boundary must have just one component.